adrianherrera/llvm-cfg-to-json/README.md

 ## `cfg_eccentricity.py`

-Using the results produced by the LLVM pass, calculate the eccentricity from the CFG's entry point.
-The script an also (optionally) produce a DOT graph of the CFG.
+Using the results produced by the LLVM pass, calculate the graph eccentricity from the CFG's entry point.
+The script can also (optionally) produce a DOT graph of the CFG.

 ### Running